-Andrew began his teaching career at a comprehensive school in Hackney, east London in 1971.
-Sixteen years later he had held the post of Head of Year, Head of English and Media, and Head of Sixth Form.
+Andrew began his teaching career at a comprehensive school in Hackney, east London .
+He held the post of Head of Year, Head of English and Media, and Head of Sixth Form.
 He also developed a reputation as a curriculum innovator and was actively engaged in in-service training as a lecturer and course planner.

 In 1987, Andrew Bethell left teaching to found an independent production company, Double Exposure Ltd. Under his creative and business leadership it quickly established a reputation as one of the country’s leading producers with the highly praised but controversial series about a year in the life of an inner-city primary school “Culloden”, and then his BAFTA and Emmy award-winning BBC series “The House”.
 Double Exposure was also recognized as the UK’s most prolific and successful producer of programming for teachers and schools, winning further awards around the world.

 In early 2003 he joined the consortium bidding for Teachers TV as Director of Programmes.
 He was the founding director and was responsible for devising the programming and scheduling strategy for the winning bid.
 He was the creative and editorial driving force behind the success of the first genuinely public service digital channel and groundbreaking broadband offering.
 In 2006 he became Chief Executive and Creative Director.
 In 2010 he took on the role of Vice-Chair, and Director of External Affairs responsible for the global development of the Teachers TV model as well as promoting the use of high quality video in the improvement of teaching and learning in schools around the world.
 He was lead consultant for Pico Thailand in its successful bid to secure government funding for ThaiTeachers TV and supported the roll out of the current service with strategic, technical and creative advice.